alankent/OrdinaryCartoonMaker/README.md

 Each shot typically creates a single video file of a few seconds long.
 I then use video editing software to join the different video clip files.
-To keep things organized, each video clip file has a filename of the form `ep1-10-100` (episode number, part number, shot number).
+To keep things organized, each video clip file has a filename of the form `ep1-10-100` (1-10-100 I call a shot code which is formed from episode number, part number, shot number).
 Using this numbering scheme makes it easy to gather and sort all the video clips by filename for composing the final video file.
 Sometimes I break the rule and create multiple video clips from